 Types of rib subluxation

-The types of rib subluxation will depend on the location of the rib/ribs that were subluxed.
+The types of rib subluxation will depend on the location of the rib/ribs that were subluxated.
 From the anatomy of the human ribs, we learned that we have 12 ribs or both sides of the chest, and out of the 12 ribs 10 of them each has two connecting joints – i.e. on joining the sternum and the other spine at the back,

 The 11th and 12th ribs are the only ribs with 1 joint area hence the reason they’re called “floating ribs”.

-One can experience a displaced rib on any of the 12 ribs, but the most common includes floating rib subluxation and first rib subluxation – yes, the 1st rib, like any other joints found in the body can be subluxated too.
+One can experience a displaced rib on any of the 12 ribs, but the most common include floating rib subluxation and the first rib (see first rib subluxation) – yes, the 1st rib, like any other joints found in the body can be subluxated too.

-Pain under left side is also a good indicator of the presence of an out of place rib, this left sided chest pain would feel as if the patient is experiencing a heart attack due to the piercing stabbing nature of the pain.
+Pain under left side is also a good indicator of the presence of an out of place rib, this left-sided chest pain would feel as if the patient is experiencing a heart attack due to the piercing stabbing nature of the pain.

 Subluxated rib treatment

-Depending on of the severity of the displaced or misaligned rib, certain treatment methods are used, a trip to a physiotherapist is probably the first thing that should come to your mind if you’re experiencing a rib out of place symptom.
+- Depending on the severity of the displaced or misaligned rib, certain treatment methods are used, a trip to a physiotherapist is probably the first thing that should come to your mind if you’re experiencing a rib out of place symptom.

-Most if not all displaced ribs can be easily adjusted back in place by your doctor or chiropractor, 2 visits to your chiropractor may be all it will take to get that out of place rib back in place.
+- Most if not all displaced ribs can be easily adjusted back in place by your doctor or chiropractor, 2 visits to your chiropractor may be all it will take to get that out of place rib back in place.
 Your physiotherapist or doctor will only work to reduce and manage rib pain and muscle spasm by applying ice (or ice-hot compresses) directly to the area and prescribing pain medications.

-Your doctor may also apply direct pressure to the rib which was out of place, or may use adjusting instruments/techniques in order to move the rib(s) back in its original place.
+- Your doctor may also apply direct pressure to the rib which was out of place or may use adjusting instruments/techniques in order to move the rib(s) back in its original place.

-To reduce the sore ribs, ice creams or (not the ice cream you eat) ice gels may be used.
+- To reduce the sore ribs, ice creams or (not the ice cream you eat) ice gels may be used.

 Taking care of rib out of place at home

-As you have a rib out of alignment, all you can do at home is to reduce movement around the affected ribs by changing your usual daily activities, have as much rest as you possibly can, take some supplementary vitamins whose special job is to help heal disc cartilages and bones.
+- As you have a rib out of alignment, all you can do at home is to reduce movement around the affected ribs by changing your usual daily activities, have as much rest as you possibly can, take some supplementary vitamins whose special job is to help heal disc cartilages and bones.